Best SSDs for Remote Workers: Speed and Reliability in 2026

 3. WD Black SN850X — Best Internal NVMe Upgrade for Work Laptops

-The WD Black SN850X is an internal M.2 NVMe drive that belongs in a different use case than the portable SSDs above.
-Installing it requires opening your laptop, removing the existing drive, and replacing it — a process that takes roughly 15–30 minutes on most Windows laptops and is not possible on soldered-storage Macs without professional tools.
+The WD Black SN850X is an internal M.2 NVMe drive that solves a different problem than the portable SSDs above.
+Installing it requires opening your laptop, removing the existing drive, and replacing it — a 15–30 minute process on most Windows laptops.
+It’s not possible on Apple Silicon Macs, where the SSD is soldered to the logic board.

-For remote workers with a PC laptop that shipped with a slow HDD, a SATA SSD, or an older PCIe Gen 3 NVMe drive, upgrading to the SN850X produces the single largest performance improvement possible on that machine.
+For remote workers with a PC laptop running a slow HDD, a SATA SSD, or an older PCIe Gen 3 NVMe drive, upgrading to the SN850X produces the single largest performance improvement possible on that machine.
 Boot times drop from minutes to under 30 seconds.
-Application launches go from notable pauses to nearly instant.
-File save operations that used to produce visible lag become imperceptible.
+Application launches go from visible pauses to nearly instant.
+File save lags become imperceptible.

 The SN850X’s 7,300 MB/s read speed is only realized on PCIe Gen 4-equipped laptops.
-On an older Gen 3 laptop, it will run at Gen 3 speeds (typically 3,200–3,500 MB/s) — still faster than older Gen 3 drives, but not the headline number.
-The 600 TBW endurance rating and 5-year warranty ensure it will outlast the remaining lifespan of most work laptops being upgraded.
+On an older Gen 3 laptop, it runs at Gen 3 speeds (3,200–3,500 MB/s) — still faster than older Gen 3 drives, but not the headline number.
+The 600 TBW endurance rating and 5-year warranty ensure it outlasts the remaining lifespan of most work laptops being upgraded.

 4. Crucial P3 Plus — Best Budget Internal NVMe for Aging Laptops